geoffmunn/utility-scripts/docs/workflows.md

       - Workflow Wallet 1
     steps:
       - action: withdraw
+        description: Withdraw rewards from the validator if there are more than 1000 LUNC
         when:
           - LUNC > 1000
       - action: swap
+        description: Swap 50% of all available LUNC to BASE
         amount: 50% LUNC
         swap to: BASE
         when:
           - always
       - action: swap
+        description: Swap all remaining LUNC to GRDX
         amount: 100%
         swap to: GRDX
         when: